-Leopard and Biodiversity Research and Conservation in the Norwood
+Leopard and Biodiversity Research and Conservation in Norwood area

 Leopard and Biodiversity Research and Conservation in the Norwood, Castlereigh and Bogawanthalawa Valley areas bordering Peak Wilderness Sanctuary Dunkeld Conservation Station, June 2017.

 Continued research being carried out by The Wilderness & Wildlife Conservation Trust (WWCT) within the surrounding area that borders the Peak Wilderness Sanctuary is revealing some remarkable results.
 The Dunkeld Conservation Research Station has acted as a base from which a dynamic WWCT team has been conducting a variety of important studies.
 Both long and short term monitoring with a focus on the endangered Sri Lankan leopard has been implemented in the surrounding tea estate areas with remote cameras placed at 45 different locations within the past 11 months.
 This is the first ever study to look at leopard/wildlife movement in this unprotected mixed landscape of tea/plantation and forest lands within the Central Highlands of Sri Lanka.